gl-inet/imagebuilder/README.md

 To build all the device firmwares, run **./gl_image -a**.
 To build a specific firmware, run **./gl_image -p <image_name>**.
 You can list all the device names by running **./gl_image -l**.

 Run **./gl_image -h** to see more details and advanced options.

+To use your own configuration, use the **customize.json** file.
+Make any changes and run the image builder with the following command to run the custom configuration:

+**./gl_image -c customize.json -p <image_name>**

 ## Complete usage example ##